-Toby Keith is stuck down in Mexico right now, and has plenty of time on his hands.
-So he posts daily videos showcasing his covers of some of his favorite old-school country tunes.
+Toby Keith was stuck down in Mexico for a while, and had plenty of time on his hands.
+So he posted a bunch of videos of himself singing some of his favorite old-school country tunes.

 Titled “I’ll Wake You Up When I Get Home,” the song is not as well-known as some of Rich’s other releases, such as “The Most Beautiful Girl” and “Behind Closed Doors.”